 The Hungarian national cricket team was founded in 2008 with the aim of being able to compete exclusively with players of Hungarian origin (not naturalized) against the native national teams of other countries in matches and tournaments alongside Hungary's number one national team.
 On June 14, 2008, he played his first match against the native team of Slovakia on the cricket field in Hájske (Köps) and suffered a 111/3-110/10 defeat.
 After a long break, in 2013 we played against the native team of Serbia at the GB oval in Sződliget, and in 2016 there was also a match at the GB against the English Royal Holloway University team.
 In 2017 and 2018, the native team took part in a tour of Poland, where they played against the native national teams of Poland and Estonia in Warsaw.
 After that, the next native movement was in 2019, when they started organizing an international native national team tournament at the GB Oval in Szőgliget with the participation of several countries, but it was canceled for unknown reasons.
 After a long hiatus, the next construction by the Hungarian Cricket Association towards the native national team was end of 2024, when the association planned for the native national team to participate in tournaments in the 2025 season alongside the number one national team.

 Hungary's only cricket ground was opened in 2011 by Mike Glover and Mark Bownas in Sződliget.
 Since then, the cricket park bears the initials of the two English gentlemen, GB Oval.
 Before, there were two neglected football pitches next to each other in its place, and after the renovation of the area, they started to use the place for playing cricket.
-Continuous play began in 2011, and from 2016 all cricket matches in the Hungarian championships are held here.
+Continuous play began after the court opened.
+On the 160-170 diameter court on an area of 2.5 hectares, where two nets are also in operation in 2011, and from 2016 all cricket matches in the Hungarian championships are held here.
 Before that, cricket matches were organized on football fields in the league (Gödöllő, Dunabogdány, XVI, XIX distrcits).
 In June 2013, the entire cricket ground and infrastructure buildings were flooded.
 They were under the Danube flood for eleven days, where the flood size was 3.5 meters.
 At that time, 80% of the grass was lost.
 Matches continued on the damaged but playable surface from July 12, 2013.
 Reseeding began at the end of October and was completed in March/April 2014.
 In 2023 the first international T20 (120ball) tournament against Croatia was held at GB Oval.
 In September 2024, the Danube river flooded the GB Oval again, so the first-class championship play-off was held last week in Oktober.
 After the flood receded, it was checked that no serious damage had occurred, and after disinfection, the pitch and nets were suitable for cricket again.
+Picture made ecn.cricket